 -The honor code/dress code still applies to remote tutoring sessions

 -Be sure to respect the privacy of your roommates when you are on a video call

 1) Go to tutoring.byu.edu and fill out a quick application!

-2) Attend a 15 minute orientation.
-There are weekly orientations in Y-Serve office WSC 2330, or you can get in contact with one of the program directors to set up a time.
+2) Attend a 15-minute orientation on Zoom.
+You may contact one of the program directors to set up a time.